DavidCWebs/c-notes/debugging-with-gdb.md

 Investigating the State of Your Program
 ---------------------------------------
-.
-The `print` and `display` commands allow you to see what value an expression evaluates to.

 ### Inspect Stack Frames
-Gdb allows you to inspect the current set of stack frames and move up and down within them.
+GDB allows you to inspect the current set of stack frames and move up and down within them.
 The `backtrace` (`bt`) command lists all of the stack frames with the current one on top, and main on the bottom - showing the function calls that lead up to the current position.
 The `backtrace` also shows the line where each call was made.

 Gdb uses the variables in the current scope when executing the `print` command.
 To inspect variables in other frames further up the stack, select different frames with the `up` and `down` command, which move scope up and down the stack.